Claude de Forbin: War with England

 Claude de Forbin was afterwards fully engaged in active service, first with Jean Bart in the war with England, when they escorted a convoy; attacked by superior forces, Forbin, aboard the Jeux, and Jean Bart, aboard the Railleuse, sacrificed themselves in a delaying action to allow the convoy the escape.
 They were both captured and taken to Plymouth.
 They succeeded in making their escape after 11 days, crossed the Channel on a small craft, and were soon serving their country again.

 Made a capitaine de vaisseau in June 1689, he commanded the Neptune in the Battle of Beachy Head (1690).
 After a campaign in the North Sea in 1691, he commanded the Perle in Barfleur, where he was wounded.
 He greatly distinguished himself at the battle of Lagos in 1693.
 Commanding the Marquis in 1695, he campaigned in the Mediterranean and Constantinople.
 In 1697, he served in Catalonia in the siege of Barcelona.

-During the War of the Spanish Succession, he led a three-ship of the line division in the Adriatic, where he blockaded Venice, bombed Trieste and ramsonned Fiume.
+During the War of the Spanish Succession, he led a three-ship of the line division in the Adriatic, where he blockaded Venice, bombed Trieste and ransomed Fiume.
 In 1703 and 1704, he hunted down the privateers from Vlissingen.

-In June 1706, he attacked an English convoy, capturing seven ships; on 12 July, he seized two Dutch ships, and on 28 October, engaging a strongly escorted Dutch convoy, he captured three ships and sank another one.
+In June 1706, he attacked a British convoy, capturing seven ships; on 12 July, he seized two Dutch ships, and on 28 October, engaging a strongly escorted Dutch convoy, he captured three ships and sank another one.

 In 1707, he was made a Chef d'Escadre (Rear-Admiral).
 On 12 May he captured a British convoy of 18 ships en route for Portugal.
 In the summer he led the Mars and a division into the White Sea, returning to Brest on 23 September with 34 captured ships.

-On 21 October in the Battle at the Lizard, he helped Duguay-Trouin in destroying almost entirely an English convoy set for Portugal: of 80 ships, 60 merchantman and four ships of the line were captured, and 1 other was sunk.
+On 21 October in the Battle at the Lizard, he helped Duguay-Trouin in attacking a British convoy set for Portugal: of 80 ships, 15 merchantman and three ships of the line were captured, and 1 other was sunk.

-In 1708, he led Prince James Francis Edward Stuart to Scotland, in an attempt to reconquer the Throne of England; ill-prepared, the attempt failed, and Forbin ceased to navigate.
+In 1708, he led Prince James Francis Edward Stuart to Scotland, in an attempt to reclaim the British throne; ill-prepared, the attempt failed, and Forbin ceased to navigate.
 He quit the Navy in January 1715, and died on 4 March 1733 in Saint-Marcel Castle near Marseille.

 His Memories were published in 1730, written by his secretary.

-Sometimes hated for his harsh and strong personality, Forbin entered the legend as one of the most brilliant sailors of the time.